 Improves athletic performance.
 While it may not seem like a method of ‘weight loss,’ it’s obvious that an improved ability to exercise contributes to an improved body composition in terms of muscle-to-fat ratios and general health status (especially mental health).
 Indirectly, these benefits in other areas of lifestyle could help improve weight-loss goals (e.g. better sleep).
 Studies have shown that working out in a fasted state leads to better metabolic adaptations (increased training stimulus) and improved metabolic responses to post-workout meals, which are critical for recovery [9,10,11].
 With that said, when our bodies are able to be more efficient during workouts and recovery, we can train better, harder, and see more improvements in body composition.

 It’s also crucial to understand that physical appearance isn’t always a marker of health – it certainly counts, but it must be contextualized with other measures, such as symptoms (e.g. headache) and blood markers (e.g. fasting blood glucose).
 Someone may look thin or in-shape on the outside, but internally, they’re on par with someone who is obese; essentially they are ‘metabolically obese’.
 For this, we use the term “skinny fat,” and it’s just as dangerous, if not more, as being physically obese.
 If you think this may be you, partaking in intermittent fasting, possibly following a ketogenic diet and especially resistance training, can be great tools to get yourself out of the skinny fat rut and onto a healthier track.
+That way intermittent fasting for weight loss works for you.

 Are there any dangers or side effects?

-There are no inherent dangers to intermittent fasting, but when you do it as someone coming from a standard American diet and lots of medications, the combination does require some caution which a knowledgeable doctor can help you navigate.
+There are no inherent dangers to intermittent fasting for weight loss, but when you do it as someone coming from a standard American diet and lots of medications, the combination does require some caution which a knowledgeable doctor can help you navigate.
 Intermittent fasting can lower your blood pressure, blood glucose and blood insulin levels such that medications affecting all of these levels can be adjusted accordingly.
 Intermittent fasting may also cause slight diuresis at first, which can flush out certain electrolytes.
 If you’re metabolically inflexible, you will most likely go through this so-called ‘keto flu’ or ‘fasting flu’.
 This happens upon withdrawal of most dietary carbohydrates from your diet – especially fast-absorbing refined carbs.
 This extended fasting window is, in effect, a low-carbohydrate and low-energy state.
 If you’re already quite metabolically flexible, you’re less likely to experience these adaptation effects.

 In rare cases such as people with rare fatty acid oxidation mutations, any way of eating that increases reliance on fatty acid oxidation like extended fasting windows or ketogenic diets are not recommended.